Converg3nce/matic-docs/docs/staking/running-with-binaries.md

 **Connecting to console**

+This is an optional step.
+You need not connect to a console.
+You can do so only if you are interested in other details.

 Just like geth you can connect to bor console to execute various types of queries!
 From your `dataDir` run the following command.

 > Note: If you are trying to connect to a public-testnet, your dataDir is mostly `public-testnets/bor-config/dataDir`